perebaj/jjhandbook/podcast-&-videos/a-philosophy-of-software-design-john-ousterhout.md

 Tactical x Strategic design

-Tactical is when your manager say to deliver a feature for tomorrow, and maybe everyone already had this type of guy in your team/company.
+Tactical is when your manager says to deliver a feature for tomorrow, and maybe everyone already has this type of guy in your team/company.
 And for me it's ok, but it's easy to notice that in the long term

 - Invest in good design today